SantanaVinicius1/MovieRental/README.md

 This is my revised version of this README file, alongside the questions there are my considerations.

-**The app is throwing an error when we start, please help us.
-Also, tell us what caused the issue.**
+**_"The app is throwing an error when we start, please help us.
+Also, tell us what caused the issue."_**

 The issue was caused by a wrong lifetime definition.
 The DbContext used by EF Core were using a scoped lifetime, and the RentalFeature service were being registered as a singleton: